hinczhang/GraduteThesis_Master/Papers/README.md

 # Paper review
-**Keywords for retrieval:** Mixed Reality, Spatial Learning, Spatial Chunking, Navigation, Cognitive Load
+**Keywords for retrieval:** Mixed Reality, Spatial Learning, Spatial Chunking, Navigation, Cognitive Load, Information Chunking

 **Each paper review section should contain:**
 - title (along with the journal or conference name, the publication date, impact factor, JCR and SCI partition)